Irrevocable Trust California: What You Need to Know

 • The trust was established within the statute of limitations for existing claims

-Medi-Cal Planning and Long-Term Care
+Using Trusts for Medi-Cal and Long-Term Care

 For many California families, protecting assets from long-term care costs is a major concern.
 This is where the choice between revocable and irrevocable trusts becomes particularly important.

-Revocable Trust and Medi-Cal
+The Limits of a Revocable Trust for Medi-Cal

 Assets held in a revocable trust are fully countable for Medi-Cal eligibility purposes.
 Because you retain the ability to revoke the trust and reclaim the assets, Medi-Cal considers them available resources.
 A revocable trust provides no benefit for Medi-Cal planning.